Healthy Milkshake

 Arman’s recipe tips

 • Taste before pouring.
-Adding ice can sometimes dilute the sweetness of the shake, so I always taste it first in case it needs more sweetener.
+Adding ice can sometimes dilute the shake’s sweetness, so I always taste it first in case it needs more sweetener.

 • Make milk ice cubes.
-For extra creaminess, freeze your milk in an ice cube tray, then use milk cubes instead of regular ice.
+For extra creaminess, freeze your milk in an ice cube tray and use the cubes instead of regular ice.

-• Drizzle sugar-free chocolate syrup on the inside of the glass before serving for an extra boost of chocolate flavor.
+• Drizzle sugar-free chocolate syrup inside the glass before serving for an extra boost of chocolate flavor.

 • Healthy strawberry milkshake.
 Replace the ice with 1/2 cup of frozen strawberries.
 You can also omit the cocoa powder.